KevinZhoutianyi/KevinZhoutianyi.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second year PhD student in Computer Science at University of Southern California (USC).
+I'm a third year PhD student in Computer Science at University of Southern California (USC).
 Before that, I received master degree in Computer Science from University of California San Diego.
 I am broadly interested in natural language processing and theoretical computer science.
 I am co-advised by [Prof. Robin Jia](https://robinjia.github.io/) and [Prof. Vatsal Sharan](https://vatsalsharan.github.io/).

 #  Research